GoldenMaximo/Node.js-Express.js-Assignment-5/README.md

 pnpm install
 ```

-3. Create an .env file with the following properties according to your local database configuration:
+3. Create an .env file with the following properties according to your local MongoDB configuration:

 ```
 DB_USER=*